Jets get first win, top Titans 27-24 in OT on Bullock’s miss

 BREAKING THROUGH

-After three field goals by Bullock gave Tennessee a 9-0 lead, New York’s offense finally showed some signs of life.
-Wilson marched the Jets down the field with third-down passes to Corey Davis for 13 yards and Ty Johnson for 6 to get down to the 8.
+After three field goals by Bullock gave Tennessee a 9-0 lead, New York’s offense finally showed signs of life.

-After a 6-yard run by Michael Carter, the rookie running back bulldozed his way up the middle — with a nice push from his O-linemen — to get into the end zone for his first NFL touchdown to cut the Jets’ deficit to 9-7 late in the second quarter.
+After a 6-yard run by Michael Carter got the ball to the 2, the rookie running back bulldozed his way up the middle – with a nice push from his O-linemen – to get into the end zone for his first NFL touchdown to cut the Jets’ deficit to 9-7 late in the second quarter.

 SHANKED

-Tennessee’s Tommy Townsend, in for the injured Brett Kern, had a 12-yard punt sail out of bounds late in the first half on his first kick since signing this week with the Titans.
+Tennessee’s Tommy Townsend, in for the injured Brett Kern, had a 12-yard punt sail out of bounds late in the first half on his first kick with the Titans.

-New York got the ball at Tennessee’s 48-yard line, but the Jets couldn’t take advantage, going three-and-out.
+New York got the ball at Tennessee’s 48, but went three-and-out.
 Townsend’s second punt traveled much farther, going 63 yards.

 INJURIES